Due to the current COVID-19 situation, some of our engagement programmes have been temporarily suspended.

 Paper Birch have continued to bring amazing interactive content to Imperial College Healthcare NHS Trust patients online.
-Their current projects include:

-- and a whole host of recorded workshops with accompanying worksheets for staff and patients to enjoy instantly!
+They have also run a whole host of recorded workshops with accompanying worksheets for staff and patients to enjoy instantly!

 Art and Wellbeing Group